 We found Cosaig Cottage via Twitter and couldn’t wait to visit.
 I have to admit, as a hound lover, I was first lured in by the photographs of Luke (the owners beautiful greyhound) but the stunning scenery secured the booking.
 Cosaig is a top choice for dog friendly cottages Scotland.

+There are so many beautiful places in Scotland!
 We tend to head to the highlands or Dumfries and Galloway so had never stayed in the Scottish Borders before.
-Set in the pretty town of Innerleithen, Cosaig Cottage is a few miles from Peebles.
+We usually rent remote cottages in Scotland but Cosaig is set in the pretty town of Innerleithen, Cosaig Cottage is a few miles from Peebles.
 Innerleithen is also only about 45 minutes from beautiful Edinburgh which happens to be my favourite city as it is where we got married.
 We celebrated with a tasting menu at Michelin starred The Kitchin which is a wonderful restaurant and I highly recommend.

 Booking was easy.
 Jennifer, owner and fellow hound enthusiast, was friendly, flexible and helpful.
 Despite the challenges of Covid, everything was thoroughly organised.
 We received a full risk assessment before our stay so felt really safe visiting.
 On this note, the cottage was spotlessly clean, something I always really appreciate.
 Reasonably priced accomodation, with the added bonus that the dog charge for rescue dogs staying at Cosaig Cottage will be donated to the Scottish Greyhound Sanctuary!